MiDeCo86/Unix-scripting-toolset/README.md

 #!/usr/bin/python
 ```

-Put the program in the same directory as your main python program
+Put the program in the same directory as your main python program.

+In your main python program use it like (example):

 ```
 from run_unix_command import run_unix_cmd